Arsenal21/stripe-payments/stripe-payments/readme.txt

 - Important: This is a major upgrade.
 We advise that you backup your site before upgrading the plugin.
 - Added new SCA compliant API for checkout.
 There is a new payment popup that utilizes SCA-complaint payment process.
 - You can enable the new SCA compliant checkout by going to the "Advanced Settings Menu" of the plugin then unchecking the "Enable Legacy Checkout API" checkbox.
 - By default it uses the legacy API to ensure that it is a smooth upgrade.
-We don't your checkout process to be broken after the upgrade.
+We don't want your checkout process to be broken after the upgrade.

 = 1.9.25 =
 - Fixed improper frontend total amount display in some circumstances.